asjadnaqvi/DiD/README.md

 # Julia packages

 This is still being updated.
 See links below for details.
-There is also a [DiffinDiff GitHub](https://github.com/JuliaDiffinDiffs) group for various DiD packages.
+There is also a [Julia DiffinDiff](https://github.com/JuliaDiffinDiffs) group on GitHub which contains various packages.

 | Name | Installation |  Package by | Reference paper |